Stay Organic and Toxin-Free in the home too!

 *Homemade Fly Traps

-These easy to make at home paper strips are amazing at trapping all types of flying bugs and will always be preferable to toxic sprays and/or lamps.
+These easy-to-make at-home paper strips are amazing at trapping all types of flying bugs and will always be preferable to toxic sprays and/or lamps.
 The paper is easily changeable if it becomes full.
 Flypaper, when it’s at full capacity, is NOT a pretty sight.
 If you make several at a time, you can strategically place them around your house, or a problem area you have.
-A word of advice, make sure you place them where people won’t get stuck!
+A word of advice, make sure you place them where people and chickens won’t get stuck!

 Step 1: Cut strips of tough paper.
 At the top of each strip cut a hole so that you can easily thread a length of string through it, to form a hanging loop.